Andre-Codes/bereans_blog/_posts/2025-12-11-gods-kingdom-designed-before-creation.md

 image: /assets/post_images/kingdom_before_eternity.png
 ---

 In the study of eschatology and the Divine Plan, few concepts are as stabilizing and awe-inspiring as the realization that God’s Kingdom is not a reaction to history, but the very reason for history.
-In his monumental work, *The Theocratic Kingdom*, G.N.H.
-Peters lays out a profound proposition that shifts our eyes from the chaos of the present to the unshakeable intent of the past.
+In *The Theocratic Kingdom*, G.N.H.
+Peters lays out a proposition that shifts our eyes from the chaos of the present to the immutable purpose of the past.

 <div class="proposition">
   <span class="prop-title">Prop.
 2</span>